Warehouse Technician (ITAD & Electronics)

 Preferred Qualifications:

-• Exposure or 2+ years of experience in a warehouse environment
+• 2+ years warehouse experience.

-• Forklift certification is a plus.
+• Forklift certification a plus.

 At AppDirect, we believe that innovation thrives in an environment that houses diversity of excellence, experience and thought.
 We respect each AppDirector as their own fingerprint; unique with no one alike.
 We foster an environment of inclusion without regard to race, religion, age, sexual orientation, or gender identity enabling AppDirectors to embrace their uniqueness to do their best work.
 As such, we strongly encourage applications from Indigenous peoples, racialized people, people with disabilities, people from gender and sexually diverse communities, and/or people with intersectional identities.